-‘Can I save my marriage if I open it?’
+‘Can I save my marriage if I open it?’ she asked.

 I wanted to tell her: Don’t do it… because damn, opening your relationship when it’s working is one of the most difficult things, let alone when it’s in trouble.
 But her life is hers, not mine and so I was left with a dilemma.
 To watch as she repeated all the crucifying mistakes that most of us who enter open relationship territory have made, or try to help.
 She’s not alone.
 I think one of the biggest reasons that people open their relationship is unresolved conflict and dissatisfaction in an existing relationship.